 Finally, the scanner comes with multiple software including the famous Epson Digital ICE software that can enhance your photos as well as your negative films.

-In the end, if you want a somewhat specialized scanner for photos, then we recommend this as one of the best flatbed scanners in 2019.
+In the end, if you want a somewhat specialized scanner for photos, then we recommend this as one of the best flatbed scanners.

 3. HP ScanJet Pro 2500 F1 – Flatbed Scanner with Sheetfed ADF